FelixOnline/v2/content/articles/2017-6-2-in-defence-of-being-flaky.md

 Perhaps it’s just the introvert in me, but I’m not usually hideously offended or put out when someone cancels on me.
 That’s not to say that I wouldn’t otherwise have made plans with someone else if I had that evening/afternoon/brunch slot free – I have a perfectly active social life with more friends than I have time to see as much as I want to see them, thank you very much – but if it means that I end up having a rare evening to myself, I don’t really mind that either.
 Whether or not my friend has given me a good reason or is obviously just too lazy to travel into Central London, it doesn’t really matter.

 Because the thing is, I cancel plans at the last minute.
-Again hear me out, I’m not a monster – if something big is happening and my support is truly needed as a friend, if the person I’m meeting is already en route, if we have tickets to something or we’re meeting to do something specific and long\-planned, then I will be there.
+Again hear me out, I’m not a monster – if something big is happening and my support is truly needed as a friend, if the person I’m meeting is already en route, if we have tickets to something or we’re meeting to do something specific and long-planned, then I will be there.
 However, sometimes I’m just not in the mood for people.
 Sometimes, no matter how much I love you and no matter how much I enjoy being around you, I will not enjoy a social engagement, and I will not be good company.

 And this is okay, It’s good to recognise this.
 It’s better for us both and for our friendship that we don’t endure this interaction that will be making me increasingly tense and probably grumpy – not exactly ideal properties in a friend.

 But this is just not socially acceptable to say.
-Unless you have exclusively excellent, self\-care respecting friends, you’re going to come up against some hostility if you bail on drinks because you just want to be alone.
+Unless you have exclusively excellent, self-care respecting friends, you’re going to come up against some hostility if you bail on drinks because you just want to be alone.
 If you’re not being called out to your face, you can almost guarantee that behind the scenes there’s some passive aggressive bitching about your unreliability.

 If you ask anyone in strong opposition to flaking, they will exclusively say that cancelling because you’re just not in the mood isn’t an excuse, because if you go anyway you’ll end up having a good time.
 I mean, great, if that’s always the case for you, but I know myself well enough to be able to say what is gonna cheer me up and what is not.
 If I don’t want to see you right then, I’m not gonna, and it’s really not a reflection of our friendship, but a reflection of how I am feeling right then.